 For Sakaguchi he became the first professional to direct performance capture for a completely computer-generated theatrically released film.
 That motion picture was FINAL FANTASY: THE SPIRITS WITHIN, which was widely noted for its outstanding digitally created human characters from the earliest scenes to the conclusion and voted by Computer Graphic Society in the top 10 of the 100 GREATEST 3D MOVIES.

-He also worked on Visual Effects Academy Award winner SPIDER-MAN 2 for Raimi and SUPERMAN RETURNS for Singer, and was instrumental in the advanced digital humans of both successful films, as well as BEOWULF, WATCHMEN and ANI-MATRIX: FINAL FLIGHT OF THE OSIRIS.
+As Special Project Computer Graphic Supervisor at Sony Imageworks, Remington oversaw advanced digital human pipelines for VFX and was part of the team that identified and built the first usage of USC's Lightstage technology for digital humans, resulting in the first photoreal digital doubles in feature film and contributed to winning the Visual Effects Academy Award for SPIDER-MAN 2 for Raimi and an Oscar nomination for SUPERMAN RETURNS for Singer.
+He was also instrumental in the advanced digital humans of BEOWULF, WATCHMEN and ANI-MATRIX: FINAL FLIGHT OF THE OSIRIS.
 The Visual Effects Society nominated his work in the category of Outstanding Animated Character in a Live Action Picture for SPIDER-MAN 3.

 Remington, a graduate of New York’s School of Visual Arts, co-created the first digitized home video game in the mid 1980s, a full decade before the technology became mainstream in the consumer marketplace.
 The design of the most realistic human forms in computer games today can be traced to his efforts.
 Similarly, in the early 1990s he was one of a hand full of people pioneering motion capture technology for the digitization of human characters in games and movies.